johnson-zhang-au/dbt-runer/README.md

 ## How to:
 Once you have installed this plugin on your Dataiku instance, you can use the macro called **"dbt runner"**.
 This macro requires the following three mandatory parameters::
-- Git repo url: suggest using [the dbt-cloud-snowflake-demo-template git project](https://github.com/johnson-zhang-au/dbt-cloud-snowflake-demo.git), which is a fork of [the dbt Labs Snowflake Demo Project](https://github.com/dbt-labs/dbt-cloud-snowflake-demo-template), or clone it to you own
+- **Git repo url**: suggest using [the dbt-cloud-snowflake-demo-template git project](https://github.com/johnson-zhang-au/dbt-cloud-snowflake-demo.git), which is a fork of [the dbt Labs Snowflake Demo Project](https://github.com/dbt-labs/dbt-cloud-snowflake-demo-template), or clone it to you own
 - Git branch name: default is the main branch
 - Connection name to the database : the macro will automatically pick up the following authentication parameters from the snowflake connection:
     - Snowflake hostname